icweaver/SolarPosition.jl/docs/src/index.md

 ## Acknowledgement

-This package is based on the work done by reachers in the field of solar photovoltaics in the packages [solposx](https://github.com/assessingsolar/solposx) and [pvlib-python](https://github.com/pvlib/pvlib-python).
+This package is based on the work done by readers in the field of solar photovoltaics in the packages [solposx](https://github.com/assessingsolar/solposx) and [pvlib-python](https://github.com/pvlib/pvlib-python).
 In particular the positioning and refraction methods have been adapted from [solposx](https://github.com/assessingsolar/solposx), while